top of page

 An Immersive Exhibition of Works by Studio McGuire

-We would like to curate an immersive exhibition with our most emotionally resonant works in order to offer an antidote to the current trend of flashy spectacles.
+Museum of Melancholy is an immersive exhibition curated with our most emotionally resonant works in order to offer an antidote to the current trend of flashy spectacles.
 In the Museum of Melancholy visitors are invited to engage with the darker side of human emotions.
-The exhibition could contain the following installations in no particular order:
+The exhibition can contain the following installations in no particular order:

 Ophelia